Lower bound of quantum uncertainty from extractable classical information: Definitions and Mathematical Preliminaries

 is optimal if it is tight since for each pair of observables $R, S$ there is a state for which we get the equality. $\mathcal{L}_3(\rho_{AB})$ is obtained with the help of the fine-grained uncertainty relation \cite{FUR} which gives the infimum winning probability $p_d^{\sigma_z}$ ($p_{\inf}^S$) (corresponding to the minimum uncertainty) for the measurement of observable $\sigma_z$ ($\sigma_S=\vec{n}_S.\vec{\sigma}\neq \sigma_z$ with $\vec{n}_S\equiv\{\sin(\theta_S)\cos(\phi_S),\sin(\theta_S)\sin(\phi_S),\cos(\theta_S)\}$ being a unit vector and $\vec{\sigma}=\{\sigma_x,\sigma_y,\sigma_z\}$ are the Pauli matrices) corresponding to the game ruled by the winning condition given by \cite{Pramanik}

 where `$a$' and `$b$' are the binary outcomes (i.e., $\{a,~b\}\in \{0,1\}$) for Alice and Bob, respectively. $V(a,b)$ describes the experimental situation used in the Ref.\cite{Expt_M}, i.e., Alice and Bob measure the same observables and calculate the probability of getting different outcomes.
 In measurements and communication involving two parties, the lower bound of entropic uncertainty cannot fall below the bound (\ref{LB_3}).
+Using the same approach of Ref.~\cite{Pramanik}, a fine-grained steering inequality has been derived~\cite{Fur_Steer} which provides the most optimal steering condition for two qubit systems.